This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Crop rotation hosts different benefits for your soil and the plants, often producing healthier plants and a better harvest than you would get if you continued to plant tomatoes in the same raised bed.

 Many experts suggest a five to seven-year rotation cycle.
-However, it may be challenging if you have limited gardening space, as it requires five o seven raised garden beds or areas.
+However, it may be challenging with limited gardening space, as it requires five o seven raised garden beds or areas.

 Crop rotation rundown process